Motorcycling comes with serious risks. In the event of a crash or collision, motorcyclists have little protection from much heavier cars and trucks.

 Many people are under the impression that they cannot file a wrongful death claim because their family member was not wearing a helmet or following some other law when the fatal accident occurred.
 This is not true.
 Compensation may still be available.
 A motorcycle attorney will be able to determine if you have a viable claim.

-For a free legal consultation, contact the motorcycle attorneys at The Law Offices of Jeffrey S. Glassman, LLC in Boston today at (617) 777-7777 or use our online form.
+For a free legal consultation, contact the motorcycle attorneys at Jeffrey Glassman Injury Lawyers in Boston today at (617) 777-7777 or use our online form.